oracle-livelabs/database-maa/recovery-service/on-demand-backup/on-demand-backup.md

 3. The backup will also appear under "Resources | Backups" with the name provided in Task 1 above
     ![Active backup under backups](images/jobs_backup.png)

-Note: "Long-term backup" type which appears in the backup history
+Note: "Long-term backup" type which appears in the backup history, if that backup option was selected in Task 1.

 ## Learn More